-- d.
-The next highest ranking New Construction Initial Application(s) will be funded from a general pool which includes the balance of any unallocated 2022 Housing Credit from prior set-asides, rounds and pools. - e.
-After the last full Reservation is made from the general pool, any Housing Credit remaining will be available for Qualified Disaster Zone Initial Applications as described in Section 22 of this OAP. - f.
-If the Housing Credit remaining is likely to exceed 1 percent of the total Housing Credit available for reservation, any remaining Housing Credit max be offered as a partial reservation to the next highest ranking eligible Initial Application proposing new construction, taking into account all applicable priorities and limits, until the Housing Credit is accepted.
+- (iii) THDA will make the next award to the next highest scoring application that is not in the same regional pool as b.(i) and (ii). - 1.
+Whichever regional pool receives this award is ineligible for any further awards until an award has been made to the remaining regional pool, if it has a submitted application. - 2.
+If credits remain, move to step (iv). - (iv) THDA will award credits to the highest scoring application in the remaining pool, if there was an application submitted in that pool. - (v) After credits are awarded in all pools in which an application has been submitted, the remaining applications in all pools become eligible again. - (vi) Repeat steps (i) through (iv) until insufficient credits remain to award the next highest scoring applications. - c.
+A new construction allocation from the general pool is subject to the applicable limits in Section 3 of this QAP. - d.
+In the event that a 2021 Qualified Disaster Zone Initial Application returns Housing Credit, any Housing Credit remaining may be available for Qualified Disaster Zone Initial Applications as described in Section 22 of this QAP. - e.
+If the Housing Credit remaining is likely to exceed 1 percent of the total Housing Credit available for reservation, any remaining Housing Credit may be offered as a partial reservation to the next highest ranking eligible Initial Application proposing new construction, taking into account all applicable priorities and limits, until the Housing Credit is accepted.
 Acceptance of a partial reservation according to this provision would not classify a development as an "existing" Initial Application in subsequent years, but any limitation on Housing Credit per development in subsequent years would apply to any such partial reservation.